01-edu/public/subjects/groupie-tracker/search-bar/README.md

 ### Example

 Lets imagine you have created a card system to display the band data.
-The user can be able to search directly for the band he needs.
+The user can directly search for the band he needs.
 Here is an example:

 - While the user is typing for the member he desires to see, the search bar gives the suggestion of all the possible options.